Enumerated Types

 - Global CLI option

-- Per schema extension property
+--enum-extensibility <value> - Per schema extension property

-, overriding the global configuration
+x-enum-extensibility: <value>, overriding the global configuration

-is either open
+Where <value> is either open or closed.

 Example: